symlex/symlex/README.md

-migrations:migrate       | Execute a migration to a specified version or the latest available version migrations:status        | View the status of a set of migrations migrations:version       | Manually add and delete migration versions from the version table database:create          | Creates the database configured in app/config/parameters.yml database:drop            | Drops the database configured in app/config/parameters.yml database:insert-fixtures | Inserts database fixtures for testing (see app/db/fixtures/) user:create              | Creates a new user user:reset-password      | Sends a link to a user's email address for password reset
+migrations:migrate       | Execute a migration to a specified version or the latest available version migrations:status        | View the status of a set of migrations migrations:version       | Manually add and delete migration versions from the version table database:create          | Create the database configured in app/config/parameters.yml database:drop            | Drop the database configured in app/config/parameters.yml database:insert-fixtures | Insert database fixtures for testing (see app/db/fixtures/) user:create              | Create a new user user:delete              | Delete a user user:reset-password      | Send password reset email to a user

 Models, Forms & Databases
 -------------------------